Attractive trion-polariton nonlinearity due to Coulomb scattering

 In this letter, we present a theoretical study of the nonlinear response of trion-polaritons.
-We develop an approach for trion ground state description in terms of a large number of Gaussian basis functions, which allows for an accurate evaluation of scattering amplitudes.
+We develop an approach for trion ground state description in terms of a large number of Gaussian basis functions, which is detailed in an accompanying paper \cite{Song2022b}.
+This allows for an accurate evaluation of scattering amplitudes.
 Using the composite boson theory, we derive and numerically calculate the trion-trion potential based on direct and exchange processes (a total of 108 diagrams).
 We find the attractive nonlinearity for trions that is an order of magnitude larger than X-X interaction.
 This sheds light on recent experimental results~\cite{Emmanuele:NatCommun11(2020)} revealing strong trion-polariton nonlinearity, and contributes to future nonlinear and quantum polaritonic devices.

 \textit{Model.---}We consider a model of interacting electrons and holes in a semiconductor monolayer described by two bands (Fig. \ref{fig:Trion}).
 The Hamiltonian reads